The Soldier (1982 film)

-The Soldier (also released as Codename: The Soldier) is a 1982 American Cold War action-thriller film written, directed, and produced by James Glickenhaus The film stars Ken Wahl, Alberta Watson, William Prince, Joaquim de Almeida, and Klaus Kinski, that featured a cameo by rising country superstar George Strait.
-The film was shot on location in Philadelphia, Buffalo and New York City, New York, West Berlin, and Israel.
-The ski sequence was filmed in St Anton am Arlberg in Austria.
+The Soldier (also released as Codename: The Soldier) is a 1982 American action thriller film written, directed, and produced by James Glickenhaus.
+It stars Ken Wahl as the title character, a covert CIA agent assigned to eliminate renegade KGB agents that have threatened to detonate a dirty bomb in the Ghawar Oil Field.
+The cast also features Alberta Watson, William Prince, Joaquim de Almeida, and Klaus Kinski.
 The original score was composed and performed by the German electronic band Tangerine Dream.

+The film was released by Avco-Embassy Pictures on August 27, 1982.

 Plot

-Renegade KGB agents, headed by Ivan, hijack a plutonium shipment inside the United States and use it to plant a nuclear device in the Saudi Arabian Ghawar Oil Field.
+Renegade KGB agents hijack a plutonium shipment inside the United States and use it to plant a nuclear device in the Saudi Arabian Ghawar Oil Field.
 They threaten to detonate it, thereby contaminating 50% of the world's oil reserve, unless Israel withdraws its settlements from the West Bank.
-In Washington, the American President contemplates starting a war with Israel, in order to save the world from a potential oil crisis.
+In Washington, D.C., the American President contemplates starting a war with Israel, in order to save the world from a potential oil crisis.
 Washington is unaware that the KGB are behind this threat.
 The President orders the head of the CIA to find out who has planted the bomb and to do anything he can to stop this.
-The Soldier is then activated.

-An elite CIA agent codenamed 'The Soldier' (Ken Wahl), working outside the usual channels, is assigned to the case.
+An elite CIA agent codenamed 'The Soldier', working outside the usual channels, is assigned to the case.
 After Russian agent Dracha attempts to terminate him in the Austrian Alps, he contacts the CIA director from the US embassy in West Berlin.
 A KGB agent assassinates the director and frames The Soldier for his murder, leaving no official knowledge of his activities other than the president, who has disavowed any knowledge of his actions.
 On the run from his own government, he seeks refuge in the Israeli embassy.
-He and his team cooperate with the Israeli Mossad, represented by their director of covert operations Susan Goodman.
-Meanwhile, the president authorizes military action against Israel.
+He and his team cooperate with Mossad, represented by their director of covert operations Susan Goodman.
+Meanwhile, the President authorizes military action against Israel.

 Given the unpleasant options of the KGB destroying a large part of the world's oil supply or the United States having to invoke a military response to force Israel to remove its settlements from the West Bank, the Soldier decides to take a third option.
 His team infiltrates and captures a US nuclear missile silo in Smith Center, Kansas, and obtains independent launch capability.
 As the American military launches their air strikes toward Israel, The Soldier and Susan break into East Berlin by launching their Porsche over the Berlin Wall, confronting the KGB agents and informing them that if their nuke in Saudi Arabia is detonated, his team in Smith Center will nuke Moscow.
-This forces the Russian KGB to dismantle their device in Saudi Arabia and the American air strike is recalled.
+This forces the KGB to dismantle their device in Saudi Arabia and the American air strike is recalled.